honzachalupa/ADS-B/plan.md

 - UI includes filter controls (MapFilterView, MapFilterControlView), legend (MapLegendView), aircraft detail views, list view (ListView), and user location controls (MapUserLocationControlView).
 MapStyleControlView allows switching between map types.
 - SettingsView provides user configuration for unit preferences, info box display, and search range.
 User preferences are persisted using AppStorage.
 - Utilities include AircraftDisplayConfig for icon/type mapping, formatters for numbers/units, and helpers for map interaction.
 AircraftDisplayConfig is a utility, not a module—no import needed, just file inclusion.
 Recent fix: removed unnecessary SwiftCore import from AircraftMarkerView to resolve AircraftType reference.
-- ✅ PERFORMANCE ISSUES RESOLVED: Map rendering performance has been completely overhauled and optimized.
+- Map rendering performance has been completely overhauled and optimized.
 The app now runs smoothly with 500+ aircraft and can handle the full dataset (1194 aircraft) without significant lag.
-- ✅ DATA MANAGEMENT REFACTOR COMPLETE: Replaced complex reactive data binding system with simple, non-reactive approach to eliminate AttributeGraph cycles and state modification warnings.
+- Replaced complex reactive data binding system with simple, non-reactive approach to eliminate AttributeGraph cycles and state modification warnings.
-- ✅ COMPILATION ERRORS RESOLVED: All Swift compilation errors in MapView.swift and AircraftMarkerView.swift have been fixed.
+- All Swift compilation errors in MapView.swift and AircraftMarkerView.swift have been fixed.
-- ✅ AIRCRAFT COLOR SCHEME IMPLEMENTED: 3-color system - white (default civilian), red (emergency), green (military with conservative callsign detection).
+- 3-color system - white (default civilian), red (emergency), green (military with conservative callsign detection).
-- ✅ CLUSTERING SYSTEM REMOVED: Eliminated complex clustering logic that was causing performance bottlenecks and SwiftUI cycles.
+- Eliminated complex clustering logic that was causing performance bottlenecks and SwiftUI cycles.

 ## Task List